 Despite their quirky and comical nature, hornbills are in trouble.
-Habitat destruction and hunting are the biggest threats to hornbills, and it is believed that there are only 120 pairs of Visayan wrinkled hornbills Aceros waldeni and fewer than 20 pairs of Sulu hornbills Anthracoceros montari.
-The Sulu hornbill's tiny population is limited to one island in the Philippines (Tawitawi), and military activity makes conservation difficult.
+Habitat destruction and hunting are the biggest threats to hornbills, and it is believed that there are only 120 pairs of Visayan wrinkled hornbills Aceros waldeni and fewer than 20 pairs of Sulu hornbills Anthracoceros montari left in the world.
+The Sulu hornbill's tiny population is limited to one island in the Philippines (Tawitawi), and military activity there makes conservation difficult.
 Other threats for hornbills include introduced species such as feral goats, which are preventing forest regeneration by eating new growth.

 San Diego Zoo Global is actively involved in conservation programs for hornbills.
 One is a feather exchange program: participating zoos gather molted tail feathers from great and rhinoceros hornbills in their collections and ship the feathers to indigenous people in southeast Asia for use in ceremonial costumes.
 Lost collections of tribal feathers can also be replaced.
 The primary aim is to reduce hunting hornbills for this commodity and reduce depletion of their populations.
 In South Africa, we are working with the Mabula Ground Hornbill Project to help the southern ground hornbill through community education outreach, nest monitoring, and egg and chick rescues and releases.